ESmyth-dev/VoyagerVision/README.md

 ## Minecraft Instance Install

-Voyager depends on Minecraft game.
+VoyagerVision depends on Minecraft game.
 You need to install Minecraft game and set up a Minecraft instance.

 Follow the instructions in [Minecraft Login Tutorial](installation/minecraft_instance_install.md) to set up your Minecraft Instance.

 ## Fabric Mods Install

-You need to install fabric mods to support all the features in Voyager.
+You need to install fabric mods to support all the features in VoyagerVision.
 Remember to use the correct Fabric version of all the mods.

 Follow the instructions in [Fabric Mods Install](installation/fabric_mods_install.md) to install the mods.

 # Getting Started
-Voyager uses OpenAI's GPT-4 as the language model.
-You need to have an OpenAI API key to use Voyager.
+VoyagerVision uses OpenAI's GPT-4o as the language model.
+You need to have an OpenAI API key to use VoyagerVision.
 You can get one from [here](https://platform.openai.com/account/api-keys).

-After the installation process, you can run Voyager by:
+After the installation process, you can run VoyagerVision by:
 ```python
 from voyager import Voyager